Binxu-Stack/lammps-ARTn/README.md

      configuration choose the initial configuration as the reference configuration.
    * pxx: xx component of pressure in final minimum configuration (set flag_press to 1 to show the pressure info)
    * pyy: yy component of pressure in final minimum configuration
-   * pxx: zz component of pressure in final minimum configuration
+   * pzz: zz component of pressure in final minimum configuration
    * pxy: xy component of pressure in final minimum configuration
    * pxz: xz component of pressure in final minimum configuration
    * pyz: yz component of pressure in final minimum configuration
    * Efinal: Energy of final minimum configuration
    * status: 1, accept the new minimum configuration as the initial minimum configuration to start new search.
 0, reject.
      Used in Metropolis condition.
-Set tempertature to a positive float number to activate this feature.
-Negative temperature will alway reject the new minimum configuration and start new search from the same initial minimum configuration.
+Set temperature to a positive float number to activate this feature.
+Negative temperature will always reject the new minimum configuration and start new search from the same initial minimum configuration.
    * dr: |r(final) - r(minimum)|